 When it comes to comparing charities, some people focus on the percentage of donation money charities spend on their overhead costs.
 But this is only a minor part of what makes charities more or less effective.
 Some types of intervention tend to be much more effective than others, even though they might lead to higher overheads (such as research into more effective action).

 Instead, Giving What We Can compares the good done by giving to one organisation as opposed to another.
 We believe that ultimately, that’s what really counts: Helping people to the greatest extent possible.
 When considered like this, the difference between charities is often astonishing.

 Evidence suggests that the biggest variations in effectiveness between charities are due to the big picture – the type of interventions they undertake.

-Therefore we start with the big picture, comparing different areas such as health, education and emergency aid to determine which of these are the most promising.
-We then compare more promising sub-areas (such as malaria or HIV/AIDS treatment, within health) and then the programmes available in those sub-areas (such as bednets and antimalarials, for malaria).
+Therefore we believe that charity evaluation should start with the big picture, comparing different areas such as health, education and emergency aid to determine which of these are the most promising.
+After that, you can compare more promising sub-areas (such as malaria or HIV/AIDS treatment, within health) and then the programmes available in those sub-areas (such as bednets and antimalarials, for malaria).
 Finally, we compare particular charities which carry out the best programmes (such as Against Malaria Foundation).

 Comparing different types of charity

 The question is how to measure and compare the good done by different charities, especially when they work in such diverse areas.

 Different types of intervention do very different things.
 Charities which promote economic growth can be assessed by the increase in household income per dollar donated.
 Charities which work to prevent climate change can be assessed by carbon emissions averted per dollar.
 Part of our research is into ways to compare these different types of improvements.
 To do so, we look at the impact on people’s happiness and their ability to take control of their lives.